 Meanwhile, Schwartz threatened legal action against the unauthorized show but found himself charmed by the tribute to the classic show and gave it his blessing.
 Later, the show had a run in New York and Los Angeles.

-Florence Henderson hosted the ABC special that featured clips from the series, interviews with the show’s creator, Sherwood Schwartz and cast members.
+Florence Henderson hosted this ABC special which featured clips from the series, interviews with the show’s creator, and cast members.
 Robert Reed who had passed away a year earlier, was given a tribute by the cast.

 Barry Williams penned an autobiography about his days on the set for The Brady Bunch.
 Stories included his crush with his “sister” Maureen McCormick, arguments between “dad” Robert Reed and show creator-producer Sherwood Schwartz.
 An updated version with new stories and insights was published with the same title in 1999.